Noham Kamara

-Noham Fadjigui Kamara (born 22 January 2007) is a French professional footballer who plays as a centre-back for club Paris Saint-Germain.
+Noham Fadjigui Kamara (born 22 January 2007) is a French professional footballer who plays as a centre-back for club Lyon.

-Career
+Club career

 Kamara began playing football for Meaux in his hometown before joining Torcy in the under-12 age group.
 On 19 June 2024, he joined the under-19 side of Paris Saint-Germain (PSG), signing a one-year contract.
 He signed his first "intern" contract with the club on 24 March 2025, an agreement lasting until 2027.
 That same week, he was invited for the first time to a senior team training session by head coach Luis Enrique.
-On 3 May 2025, Kamara made his professional debut in a 2–1 defeat to Strasbourg, having come on as a substitute at halftime for Lucas Hernandez.
-On 21 August 2025, Kamara signed his first professional contract with Paris Saint-Germain, a deal until 2028.
+On 3 May 2025, Kamara made his professional debut in a 2–1 Ligue 1 defeat to Strasbourg, having come on as a substitute at halftime for Lucas Hernandez.
+On 21 August 2025, he signed his first professional contract with Paris Saint-Germain, a deal until 2028.

+On 2 February 2026, Kamara signed for Ligue 1 club Lyon on loan until the end of the season, with an option to buy for €4 million and up to €2 million in potential bonuses.
+The transfer was completed for €4.1 million on 10 June 2026.

+International career

+Kamara was born to a Senegalese-Mauritanian father and French mother.
+He is a France youth international, having competed at the 2025 FIFA U-20 World Cup.